The Saracens Foundation are extremely proud of our ever-growing disABILITY sport programmes that support a wide range of individuals and needs.

 venue: Copthall Stadium, Barnet

 Sarrie’s Track Club is our disABILITY running club for those aged 16+.
 Participants undertake a registration and welcoming process before running laps of our track!
 Each week, the participant’s laps are recorded as they progress through recognised distances including 10km, 100km & 250km.

 Each participant is allocated a ‘buddy runner’ who runs alongside them to help support and motivate them during their laps!
 It is also the ‘buddy runners’ job to ensure that the participants are challenged at their own level to ensure maximum enjoyment from the sessions.
 The programme is designed to be fully inclusive with health, fitness and social benefits for the ‘buddy runners’ as well as the participants.

 Saracens Wheelchair Rugby Club provides competitive and recreactional oppertunities for participants aged 16+ with physical impairment.

 Proudly funded by Allianz.

 mixed ability PROJECT RUGBY – MIXED ABILITY

-Saracens Sport Foundation’s Mixed Ability Rugby project supports local grassroots rugby clubs in North London and Hertfordshire establish disability rugby teams.
+Saracens Foundation’s Mixed Ability Rugby project supports local grassroots rugby clubs in North London and Hertfordshire establish disability rugby teams.
 Project Rugby is a joint initiative between Premiership Rugby and England Rugby, it’s designed to increase participation in the game by people from traditionally underrepresented groups:

 For more info click here.